benjaminpfleghaar/flexikon/README.md

 ## Feature ideas

--   Make card exactly as high as it is wide
--   Add counter at bookmark link in bottom navigation
+-   Add counter at bookmark nav link
+-   Provide layout for empty bookmark page
+-   Prevent hover effect on mobile
 -   Add filter functionality

 ### Implemented

+-   Make card exactly as high as it is wide
 -   Add navigation to header on Desktop

 ## How to use